facebookarchive/facebook-for-magento/README.md

-# Facebook Ads Extension For Magento
+# Facebook Ads Extension For Magento2

 ## Facebook Connects Businesses with People